luxscious/portfolio-chat-bot/README.md

 - `resume.json` is only read once on startup — no hot reloading or public exposure.
 - No sensitive keys or tokens are stored in the JSON structure.
 - Embedding and prompt construction happen securely on the server.
+- CORS settings are loaded from `.env` for flexibility.
 - Future: consider access control or rate-limiting on the `/chat` endpoint.